thomastoledo/cheesenan/README.md

 # cheesenan
-CheeseNaN allows you to truly test if a variable isNaN
+CheeseNaN allows you to truly test if a variable is a number or not.
+There is a pun intended.
+You might as well use `Number.isFinite` or `Lodash` tbh.

 ## isNaN() is broken